Spark-love/Ignite/docs/policies/expenses.md

 Here you can request equipment: [https://forms.gle/qeLEKrtj2X1yTNaDA](https://forms.gle/qeLEKrtj2X1yTNaDA)\

-If you already have a personal device or peripheral that you are willing to use please don't buy a duplicate through Cal.com.
+If you already have a personal device or peripheral that you are willing to use please don't buy a duplicate through Spark.

-If you require something which is not listed on the form, please contact compliance@cal.com and each request will be reviewed individually.
+If you require something which is not listed on the form, please contact hr@spark.love and each request will be reviewed individually.

 You are only eligible to request equipment if you are a full-time employee and have passed any probationary period (usually a few months after employment).
 We will place any requests made before this point on hold until you are deemed eligible.